-When an employee is injured in an accident at work, the injured person is often left in a quandary as to whether or not they should pursue a claim against their employer for Personal Injury Compensation.
-Employees often feel a loyalty to their employer and worry that making a claim against the company, could cause the business financial hardship or lead to their colleagues to lose their jobs.
-As well as knowing what to do after an accident at work, in terms of reporting the matter, seeking medical attention and worrying about letting colleagues down, the employee often worries about how a claim could upset the apple cart.
-An accident at work can have a big impact on a workers life.
+When an employee is injured in an accident at work, they are often left in a quandary as to whether to pursue a claim against their employer for personal injury compensation.
+Employees can feel loyal to their employer and worry that making a claim against the company could cause the business financial hardship, or lead to their colleagues to lose their jobs.

 So claimants can ease their worries about claiming after an accident at work.
 The whole point of claiming is to seek some justice and receive compensation for your injuries and losses, including lost income.
 Fellow employees will not be affected, the only effect it will have on an employer will be for them to tighten their Health and Safety management policies in order to prevent their insurers from hiking their premiums the following year.
 Therefore, it is fair to say that pursuing rightful claims can actually improve the workplace for fellow employees, creating long term benefits rather than damage to the employer.